vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 <summary>hint</summary>
 <br/>

-1. To start, delete your existing Azure Spring Cloud instance by running the following command from the Git Bash shell prompt.
+1. To start, delete your existing Azure Spring Apps instance by running the following command from the Git Bash shell prompt.

    ```bash
    az spring-cloud delete \